alaiacano/backstage-mlflow/plugins/mlflow/README.md

 ![Filtered using search](screenshots/search-filter.png)

 In addition, you can view metric trends over time for all runs in this particular Experiment.
+If you tag Evaluation Sets in your runs, they will show up as filters on the metrics graph so you can be sure to compare models evaluated on the same hold-out set.

 ![Metrics trend](screenshots/metrics-trend.png)